sudo-behappy/ChatGptIntegration/README.md

 # ChatGptIntegration

- A chatgpt implementation using chatgpt API
+A chatgpt implementation using chatgpt API, there will soon be gui version